junyou2023/sports_booking_app/README.md

 ## Geo setup

 PostGIS is required for the new facility search API.
-When using Docker the database image already includes PostGIS.
+Docker uses `postgis/postgis:15-3.4` for the database so no extra setup is needed.
 If running locally install PostGIS and set `ENGINE=django.contrib.gis.db.backends.postgis` in `PlayNexus/settings.py`.
 Seed demo data with:

 ```bash